command-line-interface-pages/site.github.io/content/guides.md

 existence.
 When such things are required write simple Go validator for your config file.
 But it's allowed to do such checks via Hugo templates too instead of standalone Go programs.

+## Krita

+When creating .kra Krita files it's important to remember that they should be organized in a pretty way like programming code.

+### Layers

+We prefer to follow these rules while naming and structuring layers:

+- There is also just one layer named **Background** which filled with some color/gradient/pattern/texture.
+- By default, we prefer vector layers for any kind of objects as they easier to modify.
+Paint layers can be used just when any complex thing has to be drawn.
+- Any transformations namely changing colors, scaling, modifying transparency must be done via mask layers as they provide a non-destructive layer edit approach.
+- Layer masks should be named using this syntax: `<Type>: <Description>`, e.g.
+  `Filter: Decolorize` or `Transform: Upscale`.
+- Any layers those add some effects like shadow, reflections, should be named in the following manner: `<Effect>: <Base layer>`.
+To make things clear, let's say we created layer with books drawn on it (**Books** layer) and then added a new one to add shadow for books with title **Shadow: Books**.